You can enable anonymous grading during the creation stage to eliminate grading bias for high-stake assignments.

 You can delete an attempt, for example, if a student added identifying information.
 Open the menu on the submission page and select Delete.
 The attempt and grade are cleared and the student can submit again.

 Students don’t see any indication of anonymous grading on their Grades page.
-Until you post all grades, a student sees Pending in the Grade column, even if you've assigned a grade.
+Until you post all grades, a student sees Not graded in the Grade column, even if you've assigned a grade.

 You can allow students to submit multiple attempts when you enable anonymous grading.
 Student names remain hidden for each attempt.
 In the gradebook, you can view how many attempts each student submitted and how many you have to grade.